 I love, love, love a good grocery store.
 Overflowing rainbow displays of fresh produce are the first to greet you, and then there are the wonderful bulk bins with infinite possibilities and always a mysterious legume or grain.
 Organic is the rule, not the exception.
 Going grocery shopping feels like an event, an escape – never a chore.

-My favorites in the Pacific Northwest include PCC Natural Markets, Central Market, and, of course, Whole Foods.
+My favorites in the Pacific Northwest include PCC Natural Markets, Town & Country Markets, and, more nationwide but still great, Whole Foods.
 Whole Foods is where we found ourselves meandering a couple of Saturdays ago, as we picked up a few groceries for the week.
-And it’s also where we found ourselves inhaling a sample of this simple salad of roasted peppers, olive oil, parsley, and feta cheese.

 I usually roast my red peppers under the broiler, but this recipe calls for roasting them in a baking dish along with a good amount of olive oil.
 The peppers soften, wither, and brown a little, all the while infusing the olive oil with their peppery goodness.
 The oil is then used to dress the salad.
 Kind of genius, right?